 “Research is what I’m doing when I don’t know what I’m doing.” –Wernher von Braun

-Research is the single most important step when deciding on a business model to pursue.
+Research is the single most important step when deciding on a business model to pursue and when building that business from the ground up.

 Do not skip nor skimp on this step.